Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Concluding remarks

 \section{Concluding remarks}

 In this paper, we present a unifying and economically intuitive approach to link static and dynamic stability based on cost-benefit rationalizability behind agents' updates of choices.
-The approach is summarized as follows: \begin{enumerate} \item Reconstruct an individual agent's decision rule (revision protocol) based on optimization; distortions from exact optimization should be rationalized by revealing hidden costs and constraints. \item Then, define a \textit{net} gain as the payoff improvement after deducting those additional costs.
-Calculate the ex-ante net gain as the greatest available net gain subject to the revealed additional constraint.
-Aggregate it over all the agents. \item When static stability is granted, the aggregate ex-ante net gain should decrease to zero and thus it should work as a Lyapunov function to prove dynamic stability. \end{enumerate} Our general approach not only provides a general proof of dynamic stability with mathematically universal and economically intuitive logic but also extends it to the heterogeneous setting where different agents follow different decision rules or have different payoff functions.
+The approach is summarized as follows: \begin{enumerate} \item Rationalize an individual agent's decision rule (revision protocol) based on optimization; distortions from exact optimization should be rationalized with costs and constraints in strategy revision. \item Then, define a \textit{net} gain as the payoff improvement after deducting those additional costs.
+Calculate the ex-ante net gain as the greatest available net gain subject to those constraints.
+Aggregate it over all the agents.
+It works as a Lyapunov function. \end{enumerate} Our general approach not only provides a general proof of dynamic stability with mathematically universal and economically intuitive logic but also explains causes of instability and extends it to the heterogeneous setting or to more complex dynamics.
+Compared to the other known Lyapunov functions, the net gain has two distinctive advantages.
+First, it works even if rest points of a dynamic do not coincide with equilibria of a game.
+Second, calculation of the net gain does not require prior knowledge about rest points or a limit state.